 How can I learn more about Unitarian Universalism?

 Visit our Visitors Center in the back of the sanctuary for information and conversation with a friendly, helpful volunteer.

-Attend a "Getting to Know Us" session, held once a month, usually the fourth Sunday.
+Attend a "Getting to Know Us" session.
 Please check the calendar for time and place.

 Two websites besides this one will provide information about Unitarian Universalism; UUA.org and Wikipedia's Unitarian Universalist page.

 Voices of Liberal Faith: Unitarian Universalism is a 12 minute video that provides important background information and inspirational messages about our religion including our history, theology, worship experience, religious education, social justice, and inclusiveness.
 It can be viewed here - YouTube online video

 Is it true that UUCD welcomes GLBTA people?

 Yes, wholeheartedly!
 Knowing that church should be a safe and supportive spiritual haven for all who attend, and also knowing that for many bisexual, gay, lesbian and transgender people, their past church experience has been anything but that, we strive to be a sanctuary of love and acceptance.

 My partner and I are of different faith backgrounds and beliefs.
 Are we both welcome?